 In order to be eligible for the Federal Direct Student Loans and/or the Work-Study Program, or to maintain deferment status on the Federal Perkins Loan, Federal Family Education Loans, or Federal Direct Student Loans, federal financial aid regulations state that a graduate student must be registered at least "half-time," and in some cases "full-time."
 The University of Iowa definition of half-time for a graduate student is a minimum registration of five semester hours.
 If you are registered for less than five hours, and you are working on your dissertation or thesis or are doing research toward fulfillment of your degree requirements, you may be considered a half-time or full-time student.

 Federal regulations state that a half-time or full-time graduate student is "carrying a half-time or full-time academic work-load as determined by the institution according to its own standards and practices."
-If you meet these requirements, obtain from your academic department the Half-Time Equivalency Form.
+If you meet these requirements, you should discuss with your academic department the option of utilizing the Short Hours Form.
 Your department will need to complete the form and submit it to the Registrar's Office.
 This form must be on file at the Registrar's Office before any financial aid can be applied to your University account.

 Although your academic department may consider you a half-time or full-time student, this does not mean that the Office of Student Financial Aid will use half or full-time tuition to determine your cost of attendance.
 Your cost of attendance is based on the actual tuition that you will pay.
 When applying for financial aid, be sure to inform the Office of Student Financial Aid of your actual registration hours.